Siddu-03/Siddu-03/README.md

 ### 🚀 Future Goals

-- Contribute to open-source Linux or cybersecurity tools
+- 🌱 Contribute to open-source, especially in Linux or security tools
-- Start building AI tools for student learning workflows
+- 🤖 Build AI tools to make students' lives easier
-- Intern at a research-driven cybersecurity or AI lab
+- 🧪 Intern at a crazy cool lab doing cybersecurity or AI wizardry

 ---